 Even as you expand and grow your brand and your website, it is vital to maintain the same structure across new additions, and to make sure they connect easily and intuitively to one another.
 Expansion leads to additional information and content that may be added without attention to navigation pathways, leading to a more confusing site that is difficult to navigate.
 It is important to keep repetition and duplication to a minimum to keep the flow as intuitive as possible.
 As you add content, you must constantly reevaluate your overall information architecture across all sections to make sure the site continues to make sense from the user’s perspective.

 A well-designed website offers tremendous opportunity for insights and information analysis.
 As you build your website, make sure you can easily access data about your customers’ journey and navigation patterns within the site, their path to the site and their conversion rates once they are there.
 Don’t take shortcuts—it will make it more difficult for users to navigate the site, and their navigation and brand experience will be compromised.
 A seamless website journey with streamlined content and an intuitive structure can highlight your brand’s values and build customer loyalty and commitment.

+Bailey Brand Consulting has been recognized as a top E-Commerce Design & Development Company by DesignRush and careful consideration of information architecture is a key part of our process.
 As you consider your marketing strategy going forward, how will you think through information architecture to best showcase your brand?